Generic Name: ciprofloxacin (SIP-roe-FLOX-a-sin)

 - Cipro suspension comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Cipro suspension refilled.

 - Take Cipro suspension by mouth with or without food.
-The preferred dosing time is 2 hours after a meal.

 - Shake well before each use.

 - Use a measuring device marked for medicine dosing.
 Ask your pharmacist for help if you are unsure of how to measure your dose.

 - Take Cipro suspension with a full glass of water (8 oz [240 mL]).

 - Drinking extra fluids while you are taking Cipro suspension is recommended.
 Check with your doctor for instructions.

 - If you also take any products containing magnesium, aluminum, calcium, iron, or zinc (eg, antacids, quinapril, vitamins/minerals); didanosine; lanthanum; sevelamer; sucralfate; or bismuth subsalicylate, do not take them within 6 hours before or 2 hours after taking Cipro suspension.
 Check with your doctor if you have questions.

 - Cipro suspension works best if it is taken at the same time each day.